knewplay/book-programming-essential/toolset/tools.md

 Finally, the terminal is also crucial in the field of robotics.
 Even though we sometimes see young kids "programming" robots within their school curriculum, they often do it using a GUI.
 These interfaces often feature drag-and-drop functionality and simplified coding blocks that allow students to create basic robot behaviors without delving into the complexities of coding.
 Transitioning to the terminal becomes essential as students advance in their robotics journey.
 It allows them to dive deeper into coding, write precise and customized algorithms, and gain a deeper understanding of the mechanics behind their robot's operations.

 ![Robotics programming](./figures/terminal-robotics.jpg)
+*Evolving robotics skills from basic interfaces to complex coding.*

 So whatever your interests, the terminal is a crucial tool for programmers and IT professionals.
 It provides direct access to the underlying command-line interface, allowing for precise control, automation, and efficient workflows.
 Using the terminal also allows users to gain a deeper understanding of their computer's operations, enhancing their technical skills.